Skip to main content

 Main query pagination

-For archives and search results, use the posts variable to access the main WordPress query:
+For archives and search results using Inherit Query, use the posts variable directly:

 <h2>{{ post.title }}</h2>